uboslinux/ubos-docs/sphinx/developers/install-ubos-target-in-container.rst

       > ip addr

    Make sure you are connected to the internet before attempting to proceed.
-If you have difficulties reaching the internet from your container, consult the :doc:`troubleshooting page<../../troubleshooting>`.

 #.
 Pick a hostname that you will use to run your apps at in the container, for example
    ``testhost``.
 Add this and the container's IP address to the Arch development machine's